Programvareverkstedet/mysqladm-rs/README.md

 - Added flags for database configuration, not present in the original programs
 - `--help` output is formatted by clap in a modern style.
 - `mysql-dbadm edit-perm` uses the new implementation.
-The idea was that the parsing logic was too complex to be worth porting, and there wouldn't be any scripts depending on this command anyway.
-As such, the new implementation is more user-friendly and only brings positive changes.
+Parsing the old logic was too complex to be worth porting, and since the action is inherently interactive, there shoulnd't have been any (or at least very few) scripts relying on the old command API or behavior.
 - The new tools use the modern implementation to find it's configuration.
 If you compiled the old programs with `--sysconfdir=<somewhere>`, you might have to provide `--config-file` where the old program would just work by itself.